hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 I wrote you a letter — says as he unfolds a piece of paper he took out from his sleeve.

-The Crimson King takes a deep breath.
-Ready?
+The Crimson King clears his voice — Ready?

 Roland is mute.

 Dear Roland — begins to read out loud.

 I know why you came all this way for.
 You are looking for answers.
-But... when we think we have all the answers, the questions change.
+But... each answer leads to more questions and when we think we have all the answers, the questions change.
 So I'll give you something better instead.
 Redemption.

 You are not a bad person, nor a good one.
 And most importantly, you have not forgotten the face of your father.
 In this level of the tower, I get to judge